yerlotic/hyprtasking/README.md

 - `hyprtasking:movewindow, ARG` takes in 1 argument that is one of `up`, `down`, `left`, `right`
     - when dispatched, hyprtasking will 1. move the hovered window to the workspace in the given direction relative to the window, and 2. switch to that workspace.

-- `hyprtasking:nextlayer, ARG` takes in 1 optional argument that specifies the direction of movement across layers.
+- `hyprtasking:setlayer, ARG` takes in 1 optional argument that specifies the direction of movement across layers.
     - if provided, the argument has to start with `+` or `-` to take effect.
 For example: `+1`, `-3`
     - no arguments has the same effect as `+1`
     - when dispatched, hyprtasking will move you through the layers in the specified direction
     - if plugin option `grid:loop_layers` is enabled, will loop the layers if next requested layer is out of bounds (not in the range form 0 to `grid:layers`)

-- `hyprtasking:nextlayerwindow, ARG` takes in 1 optional argument that specifies the direction of movement across layers.
+- `hyprtasking:setlayerwindow, ARG` takes in 1 optional argument that specifies the direction of movement across layers.
-    - when dispatched, hyprtasking will do the same as `hyprtasking:nextlayer, ARG` and also move the window through layers
+    - when dispatched, hyprtasking will do the same as `hyprtasking:setlayer, ARG` and also move the window through layers

 - `hyprtasking:setoffset, ARG` takes in 1 argument that specifies the direction of movement across layers.
     - the argument can be a relative change: `+3`, `-4` or an absolute value to set the offset: `15`